UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

    - Install Python packages with pip (Kebnekaise, Rackham, Snowy)
    - Write a batch script for running Python

-.. admonition:: Exercises **FIX**
+.. admonition:: Exercises

-    - You can download the exercises from the course GitHub repo, under the "Exercises" directory: https://github.com/UPPMAX/R-python-julia-HPC
+    - You can download the exercises from the course GitHub repo, under the "exercises" -> "python" directory: https://github.com/UPPMAX/R-python-julia-matlab-HPC/tree/main/exercises/python

 .. admonition:: **Your expectations?**

-    - Find best practices for using Python at UPPMAX and HPC2N
+    - Find best practices for using Python at UPPMAX, HPC2N, and LUNARC
     - Packages
     - Use the HPC performance with Python